maishwaryanair/NEWS-MEDIA-BIAS-IN-USA-/README.md

 # NEWS-MEDIA-BIAS-IN-USA-
 This is an independent project to see if there is bias in the news media using NLP techniques.
+The news media in America has always had been criticized as being biased towards the news they report to the world.
+News media bias is mainly classified as conservative bias and liberal bias here in the US where the news media like MSNBC, CNN, Fox News, NBC, etc., all fall into a spectrum developed depending on many sources, factors and reasons.But all said, there is no definitive proof to prove that there is bias in the news media in America.
+To test this concept of bias, a neural network model for classification of conservative and liberal bias is built from scratch and each step is clearly documented in this report.